ltonetwork/indexer/README.md

 where:

 - `targetHash` is a `sha256` data hash
-- `anchors[0].sourceId` is a Waves blockchain transactions id, where data is saved
+- `anchors[0].sourceId` is a blockchain transactions id, where data is saved

 If hash is not found in database on verification, the following response is returned: